maximelehericy/nextcloud-docker-test-env/README.md

 # a quick overview of the architecture

-The /etc/hosts file from the computer acts as DNS: every new web service should be declared in the /etc/hosts file.
+The /etc/hosts file from the computer acts as DNS: every new service accessible from the host should be declared in the /etc/hosts file.

 Most of the domain entries  from /etc/hosts are mapped to a single fixed ip, the one of an nginx reverse proxy that serves web services hosted in docker containers.